Artisan cheddar, Hafod, is key to the viability of this dairy farm.

 The 300 acre farm was one of the first certified organic dairy farms in Wales.
 Today it has a milking herd of around 80 cows, with 50 young stock.
 “We’ve been farming this way with no brought in nitrogen fertiliser for 46 years and the system works,” says Becky, Holden’s wife.
 “We’re steadily building soil organic matter, taking CO2 out of the atmosphere and building up precious top soil.”

 Quality is carefully managed by in-house production.
 A third of sales are made in Wales and the rest sold by wholesalers worldwide as far as Australia.
 20% of the milk is sold locally to an organic co-operative, “It means we can sell our surplus milk when we’re not making cheese,” says Holden.

 Finances have been tough, “We derived no income from the farm for a long time,” says Holden, who until 2010 was Director of the Soil Association, a post he refers to as his ‘day job’.
 However he says, “The farm could have worked had I stayed on as a full time farm worker but I had another mission.”

 Finding labour has been another hurdle, “But I think it’s beginning to change now” says Holden, “Increasingly we’re getting interest from people who want to come and learn.”

 For those new to farming, Holden says, “Work on the land, acquire skills through practice.
 Apprentice yourself to farmers and growers, learn from them and network with the many communities of young people who want to get back to the land.”

-Categories: Small enterprise success stories.
+Categories: Success stories.
 Tags: adding value, artisan produce, Ceredigion, cheesemaking, family farm, organic, sustainable production and Wales.